AICarope/Generative-Artificial-Intelligence-GenAI-Project/README.md

 ## Overview

-This repository contains the development and implementation details of **WISE.AI**, a GenAI-powered tool designed to support children with ADHD in managing emotional control, time management, and daily task scheduling.
-WISE.AI provides personalized strategies and recommendations, bridging the executive function gap for children facing these challenges.
+This repository contains the development and implementation details of **WISE.AI**, an AI agent designed to help children with ADHD improve emotional control, time management, and task scheduling.
+Using prompt engineering, Retrieval Augmented Generation (RAG), and adhering to AI ethics best practices, WISE.AI provides personalized strategies and recommendations to bridge executive function gaps.

 ## Materials
 You can access the materials here [Product Requirements Document (PRD)](https://github.com/AICarope/Generative-Artificial-Intelligence-GenAI-Project/blob/main/Gen%20AI%20WISE.AI%20PRD%20v.3.pdf)